algal/inspiration-talk-RWDevCon/inspiration.md

 ^ Claim 3: time is a transporter

 ^ Whatever your wishes, you will change.
 You will change a lot.
-And then, you will die.
+And eventually, you will die.

 ^ So there's no use resisting change, because it is still happening.

-^ Every moment, the atoms inside you are being recycled and replaced.
+^ Every moment, the cells inside you are being recycled and replaced.
 You are being destroyed and re-created.
 You are changing.

-^ Even if you do not step into a tranporter, time is a transporter, and it is destroying you and re-creating you at every moment.
+^ Even if you do not step into a tranporter, TIME IS A TRANSPORTER, and it is destroying you and re-creating you at every moment.

 ---